 A peer-to-peer system consists of a set N of processes.
 Each process has a unique integer identifier.
 A process contains a set of variables and actions.
 An action has the form $\langle name \rangle : \langle guard \rangle \longrightarrow \langle command \rangle$. name is a label, guard is a Boolean predicate over the variables of the process and command is a sequence assigning new values to the variables of the process.
-For each pair of processes a and b, we define a Boolean variable (a,b) that is shared among them.
-Two processes a and b are neighbors if this variable is \mathbf{true} .
-The neighborhood of a process a is defined as the set of all of its neighbors.
-Sets of neighbors may be maintained on different levels.
-A neighborhood of process a at level i is denoted and denoted a.i.NB.
-The right neighborhood of a, denoted a.i.R, is the set of neighbors of a with identifiers larger than a.
-That is, $a.i.R \equiv \{b: b \in a.i.NB: b > a\}$.
-Similarly, the left neighborhood of a, denoted a.i.L, are a's neighbors with smaller identifiers.
-That is, $a.i.L \equiv \{b: b \in b.i.NB: b < a\}$.
-Naturally, the union of a.i.R and a.i.L is a.i.NB.
+For each pair of processes a and b, we define a Boolean variable (a, b) that is shared among them.
+Two processes a and b are neighbors if this variable is true.
+The neighborhood of a process a is defined as the set of all of its neighbors and denoted a.NB.
+The right neighborhood of a, denoted a.R, is the set of neighbors of a with identifiers larger than a.
+That is, $a.R \equiv \{b : b \in a.NB : b > a\}$.
+Similarly, the left neighborhood of a, denoted a.L, are a's neighbors with smaller identifiers.
+That is, $a.L \equiv \{b : b \in b.NB : b < a\}$.
+Naturally, the union of a.R and a.L is a.NB.

 When describing a link we always state the smaller identifier first.
 That is, a is less than b in (a, b).
 Two processes a and b are consequent if there is no process c whose identifier is between a and b.
-That is, $\mathbf{cnsq}(a, b) \equiv (\forall c :: (c < a) \lor (b < c))$.
-The length of a link (a, b) is the number of processes c such that a < c < b.
-By this definition the length of a link that connects consequent processes is zero.
+That is, $cnsq(a,b) \equiv (\forall c :: (c < a) \lor (b < c))$.
+The length of a link (a,b) is the number of processes c such that a < c < b.
+Note that by this definition the length of a link that connects consequent processes is zero.

 A system state is an assignment of a value to the variables of each process.
 An action is enabled in some state if its guard is true at this state.
 A computation is a maximal fair sequence of states such that for each state s_i , the next state s{i+1} is obtained by executing the command of an action that is enabled in s_i .
-This disallows the overlap of action execution.
+Note that this disallows the overlap of action execution.
 That is, action execution is atomic.
 The execution of a single action is a step.
 Maximality of a computation means that the computation is infinite or it terminates in a state where none of the actions are enabled.
 Such state is a fixpoint.
 In a computation the action execution is weakly fair.
 That is, if an action is enabled in all but finitely many states of an infinite computation then this action is executed infinitely often.
-This defines an asynchronous program execution model.
+Note that this defines an asynchronous program execution model.

 A state conforms to a predicate if this predicate is true in this state; otherwise the state violates the predicate.
 By this definition every state conforms to predicate true and none conforms to false.
 Let T and U be predicates over the state of the program.
-Predicate T is closed with respect to the program actions if every state of the computation that starts in a state conforming to T also conforms to T. Predicate T converges to U if T and U are closed and any computation starting from a state conforming to T contains a state conforming to T. Since we will focus on self-stabilizing algorithms for overlay networks, and self-stabilization is only possible for overlay networks that are initially connected, we identify with true any state where the graph is connected.
+Predicate T is closed with respect to the program actions if every state of the computation that starts in a state conforming to T also conforms to T. Predicate T converges to U if T and U are closed and any computation starting from a state conforming to T contains a state conforming to U. The program stabilizes to T if true converges to T. Since we will focus on self-stabilizing algorithms for overlay networks, and self-stabilization is only possible for overlay networks that are initially connected, we identify with true any state where the graph is connected.